IqbalMaulana031/deals-test-attendance/doc/CODE_MAP.md

 This folder contains codes that connect to the repository, such as database.
 Repository is not limited to databases.
 Anything that can be a repository can be put here.

 ---

-### `sdk`

-This folder contains related SDK needed for the project such as pub/sub and gcs.

----